LeonardoBrambilla/Pomodoro/README.md

 # About
-- This project is Editor of text
+- This project is Pomodoro

 # Setups of Project
 - React for build frontend